 The Service ★☆☆☆☆

 Not very welcoming, clumsy staff, several oversights and icing on the cake: a surcharge during payment.
-Starwood members are normally entitled to a 10% discount but this wasn’t factored even though I had sent them my SPG number during booking.
-Impossible to rectify of course, since I realised that too late and a technical issue wouldn’t let us pay by card at the table.
+Starwood members are normally entitled to a 10% discount but this wasn’t factored even though I had sent them my SPG number when I booked the afternoon tea.
+Impossible to rectify of course, since I realised that too late and a technical issue wouldn’t let us pay by card at the table (we had ot go to the restaurant in another part of the hotel).
 It’s almost too bad to be true.

-I had a similar issue at the Peninsula Paris but the staff was very accommodating and professional despite the technical constraints (delayed refund).
+I experienced a similar issue at the Peninsula Paris but the staff was very accommodating and professional despite the technical constraints (delayed refund).

 Conclusion & Overall Mark ★★☆☆☆